The unified Python SDK gives you a consistent surface across Polymarket discovery, market data, trading, account data, and realtime streams.

 Create a secure client when you need wallet-scoped reads or trading.

 Secure clients own multiple network transports.
-Wrap them in async with,
+Wrap them in async with, or

-or call await secure_client.close() when you are done, to release the
+call await secure_client.close() when you are done, to release the

 underlying connections.
-The snippets below show client creation and
+The snippets below show client creation and subsequent

-the client inside an async with block or close it explicitly.
+inside an async with block or close it explicitly.

 import osfrom polymarket import AsyncSecureClientasync with await AsyncSecureClient.create( private_key=os.environ["POLYMARKET_PRIVATE_KEY"], wallet=os.environ.get("POLYMARKET_WALLET_ADDRESS"),) as secure_client: ...